RJWoodhead/FRC3DP/StrongArm/StrongArm.md

 Smooth the belt down against the Inner Tube.
 Place the Inner Tube Belt Clamp on the belt just below where you're going to attach your end-effector to the arm so that it clicks into the teeth of the belt.
 Put a little tension on the belt with the clamp, then use a small drill bit to make divots in the Inner Tube.

 Drill and tap the two divots for 10-32 x 0.375" bolts.
+You could also drill these holes for #10-32 loose fit and use locknuts on the inside of the tube.

 Apply flexible adhesive (Sho-Goo or E6000 for example) to the back of the belt, then reinstall the Inner Tube Belt Clamp and use it to tension the belt.
 Check that the belt is correctly centered on the tube along its complete length.
 You may want to clamp the belt softly at various places, or wrap it in twine.